-In this day and age we are programmed to want more.
+In this day and age we have forgotten about the ancient concept of gratitude.
+Nowadays we are programmed to want more.
 It is all around us and social media are making things worse, showing us constantly things that we are supposed to want.

 We want more money, more holidays, more freedom, more clothes, a new car, the latest product from Apple, a new partner, you name it.
 What we’ve already got is never enough.
 And as a result we feel frustration, and unhappiness.

 But what if we could retrain ourselves so that we could learn to appreciate more what we have instead of wanting new things all the time?